Zeeeepa/xyops/docs/snapshots.md

 # Snapshots

 Snapshots capture a point-in-time view of everything happening on one server (or across a server group).
-They’re designed for fast forensics, side‑by‑side comparisons (before/after a deploy, during an incident), and long‑term audit trails.
+They're designed for fast forensics, side‑by‑side comparisons (before/after a deploy, during an incident), and long‑term audit trails.

 This page explains what snapshots are, what they contain, how to create them (manually or automatically), how watches work, and a few tips for using them effectively.